 Dr. Ann M. Bennett was born and raised in Southside Chicago.
 She earned four degrees from The University of Tennessee: a Bachelor of Arts in History and Political Science in 2005, a Bachelor of Arts in Classics in 2007, a Master of Science in Education with a concentration in Social Science Education in 2011, and a Ph.D. in Education with a concentration in Literacy Studies.
 She joined the faculty at Kennesaw State University in 2015, and she is currently an Assistant Professor of Educational Research in the Department of Secondary & Middle Grades Education.
-Dr. Bennett's research focuses on countering dominant educational discourses and deficit perspectives affecting marginalized communities through the use of photovoice and experimental ethnography.
+Dr. Bennett's research focuses on countering dominant educational discourses and deficit perspectives affecting marginalized and minoritized communities through the use of photovoice and experimental ethnography.
 She currently teaches graduate research methods courses.
-She is also a Diversity Faculty Fellow in the area of Disability with the Center for Diversity Leadership and Engagement in the Office of Diversity and Inclusion.
+In 2018-2019, she served as a Diversity Faculty Fellow in the area of Disability with KSU’s Center for Diversity Leadership and Engagement in the Office of Diversity and Inclusion.

 Dr. Bennett has also given a TEDx Talk entitled "An Invisible Disability in an Able-Bodied World: The Reality of Living With Type 1 Diabetes" about her experiences living with an invisible disability and chronic illness.